 Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for growing shares of Kentucky’s economy and population.
 Immigrants (the foreign-born) make up 3.2% of the state’s population, and more than one-third of them are naturalized U.S. citizens who are eligible to vote.
 “New Americans”—immigrants and the children of immigrants—account for 1.8% of registered voters in the state.
 Immigrants are not only important to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
 Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.1 billion in consumer purchasing power, and the businesses they own had sales and receipts of over $3 billion and employed more than 23,000 people at last count.
-At a time when the economy is still recovering, Kentucky can ill-afford to alienate a significant component of its tax base and business community.
+At a time when the economy is still recovering, Kentucky can ill-afford to alienate such a critical component of its labor force, tax base, and business community.